In-App Purchases Integration (Unity Plugin)

 2. Buying an item through a web link.

-Indirect purchases can be initiated through the following link format:
+Purchase Intents can be initiated through the following URL format:

 1. domain – The Bundle ID of your application.

-The AppCoinsPurchaseManager.OnPurchaseUpdated Unity Action allows developers to manage these purchases and assign consumables to users.
-This action continuously streams purchase updates, ensuring real-time transaction synchronization.
+The AppCoinsPurchaseManager.OnPurchaseUpdated Unity Action allows developers to manage these purchases and deliver consumables to users.
+This action continuously streams purchase updates, enabling seamless transaction handling.

 To properly handle purchase updates, define the subscription within a singleton class, ensuring it remains active for the application’s lifecycle.
 Use the same HandlePurchase method applied to standard purchases.